 All wages (including superannuation, allowances and fringe benefits) paid to apprentices and trainees are liable for payroll tax and must be included in your returns.

-However, you can claim a payroll tax rebate on wages paid to approved apprentices and new entrant trainees who are recognised by the NSW Department of Industry.
+However, you can claim a payroll tax rebate on wages paid to approved apprentices and new entrant trainees who are recognised by Training Services NSW.

 Read more about the apprentice and trainee rebate.